MR-EEGWaveNet: Multiresolutional EEGWaveNet for Seizure Detection from Long EEG Recordings: Results

 \subsection{Contribution of the Post-Classification Processing}

+Figure \ref{fig:mr_eegwavenet_pcp_outcome} presents the final output of the MR-EEGWaveNet model on a 1-hour EEG recording following post-classification processing.
 Table~\ref{tab:comp_perf_siena_all} shows a comparison between the baseline EEGWaveNet architecture and the MR-EEGWaveNet, both with and without post-classification processing, evaluated on the Siena dataset.
 In the case of proposed models, post-classification processing further enhances performance, particularly in terms of precision, specificity, and F1 score.
 Post-classification processing slightly affects recall, while specificity improves by approximately $2$--$3\%$.
 Similarly to the proposed models, for all EEGWaveNet models (EEGWaveNet-1 to 3), the post-classification processing consistently improves precision and specificity, with a slight drop in recall $2$--$3\%$ (except for model EEGWaveNet-1 which is approximately $12\%$, a possible explanation is that shorter windows within the seizure event may yield low anomaly scores for certain segments).

 In Table~\ref{tab:comp_perf_juntendo_all}, we present a similar comparative study between EEGWaveNet and MR-EEGWaveNet in the Juntendo dataset.
 The experimental results demonstrated performance improvements across all metrics (except recall, which remains almost the same), similar to the Siena dataset.
-The proposed models improve the specificity by approximately $3\%$, and by $7$--$8\%$ for the EEGWaveNet models (recall drops to about $1$--$2\%$).
+The post-classification processing improved the specificity of the proposed model by approximately $3\%$, and by $7-8\%$ for the EEGWaveNet models (although recall dropped slightly by about $1-2\%$).
 Those performance improvements indicate the effectiveness of the post-classification processing technique with the EEGWaveNet and the proposed models.